tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ## Blog / Media Outlet

-For content creating websites you need to focus on common basic things
+For content creating websites you need to focus on common basic things: